Morris beats Moffat in Phillip Island Trans Am thriller - Speedcafe

 He dropped to fourth while Moffat took the opportunity to launch an attack for the race lead, which he looked to have prised from Morris before ‘Flash’ went as deep as he dared as they rounded the Hayshed.

-A Safety Car was called on Lap 6 after Holdsworth and Tyler Everingham had separately stopped on track.
+A Safety Car was called on Lap 6 after Holdsworth and Tyler Everingham had separately stopped on-track.

 Morris led from Moffat, Hayman, Grice, Dalton, and Kelly for the Lap 8 restart, when Hayman made an unsuccessful bid to round up Moffat at Doohan Corner.